Now you can unlock your iPhone with a mask on. Better late than never.

 Interact with your iPad from your Mac

 Universal Control, a feature that will let you control multiple Apple devices at once, might be the most anticipated addition in these updates.
-(That’s because it was originally meant to launch last year, around the time iOS 15 and iPadOS 15 were released.
+(That’s because it was originally meant to launch last year, around the time iOS 15 and iPadOS 15 were released.)

 Let's say you're working on a Mac and your iPad is propped up next to it — once both of them are running the latest software, you can move your mouse's cursor between those screens to move files around or copy and paste text more easily.

-The simplest way to get this kind of connection going is to connect the iPad to your Mac computer with a USB cable, though getting those devices talking to each other wireless is pretty straightforward.
-Just make sure both of them are signed into the same iCloud account, and have Bluetooth, WiFi, and Handoff enabled.
+The simplest way to get this kind of connection going is to connect the iPad to your Mac with a USB cable, though getting those devices talking to each other wireless is pretty straightforward.
+Just make sure both of them are signed into the same iCloud account and have Bluetooth, WiFi, and Handoff enabled.

 The one catch?
 You’ll need some pretty recent hardware to pull this feat off.
 The full list of compatible devices is here, but just know you’re out of luck if you bought your iPad before 2018 and your Mac earlier than the end of 2015.